 Who can volunteer

 Our Young Volunteer programme is open to all young people aged 14 to 17.
-You do not need to live in Southwark to apply.
+You don't need to live in Southwark to apply.

 Why become a volunteer